 The main changes that a man with testosterone deficiency can expect include erectile dysfunction, loss of morning erections, drop in libido, decreased energy levels and loss of muscle mass.
 However, lifestyle factors or psychological problems are often responsible for many of these symptoms.

-As the ratio of testosterone to oestrogen in the body decreases, this can result in some men developing breasts, or gynaecomastia.
+As the ratio of testosterone to oestrogen in the body decreases, this can result in some men developing breasts, or gynecomastia.

-Men who have a higher level of body fat can also develop gynaecomastia, due to an enzyme found in fatty tissue that converts testosterone to a type of oestrogen that forms breast tissue.
+Men who have a higher level of body fat can also develop gynecomastia, due to an enzyme found in fatty tissue that converts testosterone to a type of oestrogen that forms breast tissue.

 What treatments are available for male menopause?

 The best thing, if you are experiencing any symptoms mentioned above, is to see a doctor.
 They can help determine the main cause, and can do a blood test to check your testosterone levels.
 If you have a testosterone deficiency, you may be offered testosterone replacement therapy, which should relieve your symptoms.